Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Class of Specifications

-\begin{example} We perform sequential reachability decomposition for the DRA $\mathcal{A}^c$ shown in Figure \ref{fig:DRAexample}.
-The figure indicates with an arrow $\rightarrow$ the initial state of the system, while $\newmoon$ and $\blacksquare$ indicate the states that can be visited infinitely many and finitely many times, respectively.
+\begin{example} We perform safety decomposition for the DSA $\mathcal{A}$ shown in Figure \ref{fig:DRAexample}.
+The figure indicates with an arrow $\rightarrow$ the initial state of the system, while $\newmoon$ and $\blacksquare$ indicate the states that can be visited finitely and infinitely many times, respectively.
 In other words, we have $q_0$ as initial state, the set of the atomic proposition $\mathcal{AP}=\{p_0,p_1,p_2\}$ and $\emph{Acc}=<q_4,q_2>$ as the acceptance condition.
-Therefore, an infinite run $\textbf{q}$ is accepted if it visits $q_4$ infinitely often and $q_2$ only finitely often.
-In order to decompose the problem into sequential reachabilities, we only consider partially accepting state runs which visit $q_4$ infinitely often and their corresponding finite run fragments.
-The set $\mathcal{R}$ of all such finite run fragments excluding self-loops is given by
+Therefore, an infinite run $\textbf{q}$ is accepted if it visits $q_4$ only finitely often or $q_2$ infinitely often.
+In order to decompose the problem into safety tasks, we consider the partially accepting lasso runs of the DSA $\mathcal{A}$ and obtain the set $\mathcal{R}$ consisting of all such lassos.
+This is given by

 The sets $\mathcal{R}^p$ for $p \in \mathcal{AP}$, are obtained as